BobWritesCode/server-directory-website/README.md

 ### Wireframes

-Below are some wireframe that I designed to help build and represent the design the website.
+Below are some wireframe that I designed to help build and represent the design of the website.

 #### Homepage - PC